sranka/jdbcimage/README.md

 ## How it works
 The key principles are:
-1. More threads are used speed up data export/import, by default set to the number of (client) machine processors; see tool_concurrency parameter in the scripts.
+1. More threads are used to speed up data export/import, OOTB the count of (client) machine processors are used.
+See tool_concurrency parameter in the scripts.
 1. The lowest transaction isolation level is used to make database export/import faster.
 1. Database metadata are used to export/import all user+schema tables to/from a zip file with entries per exported/imported table.